To punish, in my opinion, means I’m holding a resentment – not letting go of a hurt – and want to hurt in return.

 Rule # 9 are actions to hurt, rather than words.
 To punish.

-Examples would be purposely holding back affections, snubbing your husband, wife, partner, however you choose to call your significant other, after a hurt of some kind.
-Withholding sex.
+Examples would be purposely holding back affections or withholding sex, snubbing your husband, wife, partner, however you choose to call your significant other, after a hurt of some kind.
 The quiet treatment.
 The cold shoulder.
 Being dismissive and passive aggressive.
 And aggression.

 Why would I want to punish, intentionally hurt the heart of my husband, when he is already feeling bad enough for hurting me?
 My husband would never purposely hurt me.
 We all make mistakes.
 To be accepted and forgiven easily (Rule # 6), to let it go, is what we all want when we’ve made a mistake and have hurt another.